neuromorphs/NIR/docs/source/roadmap.md

 ### Improved SpiNNaker 2 support
 **Duration**: August 2024 </br>
 **Owner**: [Bernhard Vogginger](https://github.com/bvogginger) </br>
-**Description**: We are working on improving the support for the SpiNNaker 2 platform, including streaming data and additional neuron models.
+**Description**: We are working on improving the support for the SpiNNaker 2 platform.
+This includes speeding up SNN processing with the machine learning accelerator,  supporting more neuron models and streaming data.

 ## Improved Lava & Loihi support
 **Duration**: October 2024 </br>